-At December 31, 2023, we employed 539 employees who all work in the New England region.
+At December 31, 2024, we employed 551 employees who all work in the New England region.
 The management team establishes hiring and compensation practices for our Company.
 The Board is periodically updated on key employee engagement and employee relations measures.
 In addition, the Board's Compensation Committee is responsible for reviewing performance and approving compensation paid to senior leaders.
 Our Human Resources team, led by our Chief Financial Officer, supports the Compensation Committee in the execution of its responsibilities.
 In addition to the day-to-day support, they provide to our management team, the Human Resources team monitors the pulse of our employee population.

 As noted in our Environmental, Social and Governance ("ESG") Report, located on our Company website, we create a workplace where all employees are treated with dignity and respect, and individual differences are valued, all with the goal of securing the trust and satisfaction of our employees.
-The Company is committed to a policy of inclusiveness and is committed to actively seeking out highly-qualified candidates with diverse gender, race, color, religion, ethnicity, age, marital status, handicap, sexual orientation, gender identity or expression, and backgrounds.
+The Company is committed to a policy of inclusiveness and is committed to actively seeking out highly-qualified candidates.
 The Company prioritizes an environment where employees are respected, inspired to perform at their best, and are recognized for their contributions.
 We persistently work to improve the employee experience in support of our continuing strategic objective to attract, retain and develop talent in the insurance industry.
 Our commitment to a robust talent pool starts at the top.
 The Board engages with the Compensation Committee annually to review executive level compensation, consider key pipeline talent and conduct succession planning.
 In addition, our leadership team conducts a comprehensive annual review process across our organization each year.
-We have a history of promotion from within as approximately 20% of our organization has 25 years of experience at Safety.
+We have a history of promotion from within as approximately 19% of our organization has 25 years of experience at Safety.